timber589/thedatasciencetoolbox_assignment4/README.md

 ### Practicing merge conflicts!

-This is a REMOTE change :o
-adding to this now.
+This is a REMOTE change :o | now changing more adding to this now.